All Episodes

 Don't call the guy.

-It don't, don't please don't email none of that.
+Don't email none of that.

-When have I said they weren't?
+What if I said they weren't?

 I don't even know how members of Congress are going to be covered.

-I I I don't care.
+I don't care.

-All I know is members of Congress are going to have health care.
+All I know is members of Congress are going to have health care and that we're paying for it.

 That's all I know.

-Exchanges or not.
+Exchanges are not.

-It's a given the political lay of the land, but the original Obamacare law had a problem.
+It's a given the political lay of the land.

-If the states don't set up exchange, there is no mechanism for the federal government to operate one in the states.
+If the states don't set up an exchange, there is no mechanism for the federal government to operate one in the states.

-Well, I'm not I didn't even know that.
+Well, I didn't even know that.

-There might have been a flap right after Obamacare was passed when the people who wrote Obamacare couldn't say whether Congress was covered or not.
+But I don't know, there might have been a flap right after Obamacare was passed when the people who wrote Obamacare couldn't say whether Congress was covered or not.

-That after Obamacare was passed, 2700 pages, there was a lot that people didn't know.
+I have a faint memory of that, that after Obamacare was passed, 2,700 pages, there was a lot that people didn't know.

-Remember Pelosi said we have to pass this before we can know what's in it.
+Remember, Pelosi said, we have to pass this before we can know what's in it.

-But anyway, this is a classic example.
+But anyway, that's a classic example.

 I never said anything like this.